 What is Value Added Tax?

-A product passes through multiple stages of improvement before it becomes finally ready for the ultimate consumer.
-At each stage, a certain value is added, it captures the same value-added and applies a tax on the same.
-At each stage, the seller collects tax and deducts the tax paid by it while buying the product before adding value to it and pays the balance to the government.
+A product passes through multiple stages of improvement before it finally becomes ready for the ultimate consumer.
+At each stage, a certain value is added; it captures the same value-added and applies a tax on the same.
+At each stage, the seller collects tax and deducts the tax paid by it while buying the product before adding value to it and paying the balance to the government.

 Further, due to the value addition criteria, VAT ensures that correct invoicing is undertaken by dealers and manufacturers at each stage for correct Value Added Tax leading to more transparency and a higher tax base for the government.